 Man has always been a music lover from time immemorial, and no culture didn’t dance to some tune.
 Through music, humans have expressed their deepest emotions: love, hate, happiness, sorrow, and others.
 Music has also taken center stage in educating people on various values and vices and mobilizing people to act somehow.

 Moreover, music has become a great marketing medium.
-Through concerts and other music events like the 2016 demi lovato, the sponsoring brands have increased their awareness and grew their market share.
 However, music has been greatly influenced by technology, both positively and negatively.

 Here are some ways in which technology has impacted music:

 The process of producing music has significantly improved, thanks to technological advancement.
 From the instruments to recording, technology has had a great influence on music.
 Some ground-breaking musical instruments have emerged in the past century that have fascinated music lovers and even non-enthusiasts.

 The emergence of the electric guitar, for example, changed the music world because it was part of making some of the biggest songs and has been at the center of performances across the globe.
 There have also been electronic instruments that have been used in various genres.
 Recording studios have also evolved from analog to digital, and computers have eased the production.